Anton-Sam/cryptocurrency-trade-system/README.md

         }
     }
 ````
-IDataProvider allows you work with orders, balances and market data.
+IDataProvider provides you an oppotrunity to work with orders, balances and market data.
-To start testing use TradeClient.
+To start backtesting use TradeClient.
 ````C#
 TradeClient client = new TradeClient();
 TestingSettings settings=new TestingSettings